AIBC2024/Group2_Project3_AI_Chatbot/README.md

 2. [MRI_dementia_classification_load_model.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/MRI_dementia_classification_load_model.ipynb).
 This Jupyter notebook file loads the pre-saved model (.keras) from step 1 and the history file to reproduce and verify F1 accuracy scores, as well as to load the .pkl file into the history to plot the accuracy curves.

 3. [ai_chatbot_dementia_case.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/ai_chatbot_dementia_case.ipynb).
-This Jupyter notebook file shows a **simple AI** chatbot using Gradio where user can input patient's diagnostic, then the AI bot will determine if the patient has a very mild, mild, moderate, or no dementia at all.
+This Jupyter notebook file shows a **simple AI chatbot** using Gradio where user can input patient's diagnostic, then the AI bot will determine if the patient has a very mild, mild, moderate, or no dementia at all.

 4. [AI_Symptom_Gemini_Classifier_Fixed_With_Gemini_Functions.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/AI_Symptom_Gemini_Classifier_Fixed_With_Gemini_Functions.ipynb).
-This Jupyter notebook file shows a more advanced AI chatbot using Gradio where user can upload an MRI image of the brain and enter some diagnostic.
+This Jupyter notebook file shows a **more advanced AI chatbot** using Gradio where user can upload an MRI image of the brain and enter some diagnostic.
 The AI bot will determine if the patient has a very mild, mild, moderate, or no dementia at all.
+You can use the provided file in the Github folder called [MRI_image_samples_for_chatbot_demo](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/tree/main/MRI_image_samples_for_chatbot_demo).

+**Note:** as mentioned in the presentation file, we use a multi-modal diagnostic approach by combining MRI brain scan analysis (60% weighting) with symptom text analysis (40% weighting) to provide a comprehensive dementia classification.
+In addition of using the pre-trained MRI image to acknowledge the test MRI image, our system includes an advanced AI language model called BERT that reads and understands the clinician's notes about the patient.
+It analyzes not just specific keywords, but the overall tone and context of the description.
+If descriptions contain negative language patterns that often correlate with cognitive decline, it increases the probability of a dementia diagnosis.
+This provides a complementary perspective to both our image analysis and our rule-based symptom matching, creating a more comprehensive assessment system that mimics how healthcare professionals evaluate patients from multiple angles.

 ## Summary of the Model Analysis - CNN V2